Alxandr/master-thesis/src/chapter-3/mitm.md

 you're not able to close.
 Without having the reset code available (which you typically wouldn't) the only way to get out of this state is to forcefully reboot the machine by holding down the power button.
-This made testing annoying and time consuming because any tiny change I did required a full reboot of the computer.
+This made testing annoying and time-consuming because any tiny change I did required a full reboot of the computer.

-After having attempted several ways of getting Safe Exam Browser to accept my custom certificate I eventually tried to use the network monitoring tool fiddler [@Telerik].
-I already knew fiddler to be working, because I've used it many times when debugging websites, and I wanted to look at the data produced by Safe Exam Browser and the data produced by my reverse proxy and try to figure out what was different, however to my great surprise, I got the exact same error using fiddler.
-This lead me to the conclusion that Safe Exam Browser was not using the global store of certificates, but instead had it's own.
+After having attempted several ways of getting Safe Exam Browser to accept my custom certificate I eventually tried to use the network monitoring tool Fiddler [@Telerik].
+I already knew Fiddler to be working, because I've used it many times when debugging websites, and I wanted to look at the data produced by Safe Exam Browser and the data produced by my reverse proxy and try to figure out what was different, however to my great surprise, I got the exact same error using Fiddler.
+This lead me to the conclusion that Safe Exam Browser was not using the global store of certificates, but instead had its own.
 This is also the reason why Firefox (which is traditionally based on XULRunner) needs to be specially configured for using Fiddler [@Telerika].
-However, since I can't really configure XULRunner without modifying Safe Exam Browser, and modifying Safe Exam Browser would defeat the purpose of the reverse proxy server alltogether, therefore the conclusion is that using a reverse proxy server for injecting code into Safe Exam Browser **if** the exam system runs over HTTPS on Windows is not possible.
+However, since I can't really configure XULRunner without modifying Safe Exam Browser, and modifying Safe Exam Browser would defeat the purpose of the reverse proxy server altogether, therefore the conclusion is that using a reverse proxy server for injecting code into Safe Exam Browser **if** the exam system runs over HTTPS on Windows is not possible.
 At least not easily possible.
-Fore more info on how it can possibly be done without changes to Safe Exam Browser see [@sec:late-changes].
+For more info on how it can possibly be done without changes to Safe Exam Browser see, [@sec:late-changes].

-Safe Exam Browser on OSX however, does not use XULRunner (even though XULRunner runs on all platforms).
+Safe Exam Browser on macOS however, does not use XULRunner (even though XULRunner runs on all platforms).
 Instead, it uses a browser component based on the WebKit browser engine.
-In difference to the XULRunner browser engine used by Safe Exam Browser on Windows however, it does not have it own root certificate store.
+In difference to the XULRunner browser engine used by Safe Exam Browser on Windows however, it does not have its own root certificate store.
 It instead (like most browsers) uses the operating system for dealing with what certificates to trust.
-This means that while it is not possible to use the reverse proxy server I wrote to modify requests and responses made by Safe Exam Browser on Windows, the same server does work on OSX.
+This means that while it is not possible to use the reverse proxy server I wrote to modify requests and responses made by Safe Exam Browser on Windows, the same server does work on macOS.

 ## Modifying the LMS {#sec:modifying-lms}
 While being able to set up a reverse proxy server that you can use to inspect